Christopher-Schulze/Supscriptchain/docs/usage-examples.md

 # Usage Examples

 Below are small snippets showing how to interact with the Subscription contract from a Hardhat script or console.
+The contract is deployed as an upgradeable proxy (`SubscriptionUpgradeable`).

 ## Creating a Plan
 ```ts